joshuakleveter/pluralsight/javascript_path/06_practical_design_patterns/NOTES.md

 jQuery is the best known example of a facade pattern in real life.

 A decorator _adds_ functionality.
 A facade _cleans up_ messy functionality.

+### Flyweight Pattern

+Conserve memory by sharing portions of an object between objects.

+Our tasks have a lot of non-unique data.
+This should be shared between tasks.

+Share data across objects.

+This is very similar to prototypes.

+Results in a smaller memory footprint.
+Our goal is the smallest memory footprint possible.

+**BUT** Only useful if you have a **HUGE** number of objects.
+100 to 500 _is not sufficient_.